jpallares/PallaresBlog/_books/atomic-habits-tiny-changes-remarkable-results.md

   - date: 2020-12-03
     quote: take away the vibrancy and spontaneity of life?”
 Hardly.
 Such questions set up a false dichotomy.
 They make you think that you have to choose between building habits and attaining freedom.
 In reality, the two complement each other.
 Habits do not restrict freedom.
 They create it.
 In fact, the people who don’t have their habits handled are often the ones with the least amount of freedom.
 Without good financial habits, you will always be struggling for the next dollar.
 Without good health habits, you will always seem to be short on energy.
 Without good learning habits, you will always feel like you’re behind the curve.
 If
   - date: 2020-12-03
-    quote: If you’re always being forced to make decisions about simple tasks—when should I work out, where do I go to write, when do I pay the bills—then you have less time for freedom.
+    quote: If you’re always being forced to
   - date: 2020-12-03
+    quote: make decisions about simple tasks—when should I work out, where do I go to write, when do I pay the bills—then you have less time for freedom.
+  - date: 2020-12-03
     quote: The cue is about noticing the reward.
 The craving is about wanting the reward.
 The response is about obtaining the reward.
 We chase rewards because they serve two purposes&#58; (1) they satisfy us and (2) they teach us.
   - date: 2020-12-04
-    quote: The 1st law (Cue) Make it obvious.
-The 2nd law (Craving) Make it attractive.
-The 3rd law (Response) Make it easy.
-The 4th law (Reward) Make it satisfying.
+    quote: The 1st law (Cue)&#58; Make it obvious.
+The 2nd law (Craving)&#58; Make it attractive.
+The 3rd law (Response)&#58; Make it easy.
+The 4th law (Reward)&#58; Make it satisfying.
 We can invert these laws to learn how to break a bad habit.
-How to Break a Bad Habit Inversion of the 1st law (Cue) Make it invisible.
-Inversion of the 2nd law (Craving) Make it unattractive.
-Inversion of the 3rd law (Response) Make it difficult.
-Inversion of the 4th law (Reward) Make it
+How to Break a Bad Habit Inversion of the 1st law (Cue)&#58; Make it invisible.
+Inversion of the 2nd law (Craving)&#58; Make it unattractive.
+Inversion of the 3rd law (Response)&#58; Make it difficult.
+Inversion of the 4th law (Reward)&#58; Make it
   - date: 2020-12-04
     quote: Generally speaking, good habits will have net positive outcomes.
   - date: 2020-12-04